By Ian Linkletter, emerging technology and open education librarian, BCIT

 Students are aware of the limitations of AI detection.
 They are using paid Large Language Models (such as ChatGPT Plus) and “word spinner”, “humanizer”, or “rewriter” tools to circumvent it.
 This exacerbates existing equity issues because students with money and digital literacy can gain an advantage.

-In British Columbia, UBC and BCIT have both rejected the use of AI detection.
+In British Columbia, UBC and the British Columbia Institute of Technology (BCIT) have both rejected the use of AI detection.

 Participants discussed: